Master Economic Research

 - Explore research in small groups with your fellow students and close at hand with renowned scientists

 This programme equips you with knowledge of theoretical foundations and methods to conduct innovative economic research.
 Specialization courses particularly cover the research areas of the cluster of excellence ECONtribute, like Behavioral Economics, Market Design, Organizational Design, Consumer Protection, Political Economy, Distribution and Financial Stability.
 Courses are entirely thought in English by faculty members and renowned guests of the cluster.
 Having obtained your master's degree in Economic Research, students usually enter the second stage.
 As a doctoral student you develop research projects in your dissertation and complete it with a PhD.
-As the University of Cologne is state-funded, there are no institution fees - just a biannual "semester contribution" of a little more than 280 euros - so you can invest in an excellent education - and your future - without paying a fortune.

 Some examples of the questions Economic Research students look at